 On the topic of clarification on S/4HANA on the part of SAP.
-While it sounds like a good thing.
-The problem with SAP’s attempting to clarify the various releases is that S/4HANA’s releases are themselves grossly confusing.
+While it sounds like a good thing, the problem with SAP’s attempting to clarify the various releases is that S/4HANA’s releases are themselves grossly confusing.
 And this is because S/4HANA is being developed incrementally.
 This has the unfortunate consequence of making everything more complicated.
-This is the downside with following the incremental development schedule.
+This is the downside of following the incremental development schedule.

 Advice on Enjoying the S/4HANA Quiz

 To see the full screen, just select the lower right-hand corner and expand.
 Trust us, expanding makes the experience a whole lot more fun.

 In yet another article (see my previous analysis of the ASUG article on indirect access here), ASUG demonstrates that it is a marketing arm for SAP.

 I do not know ASUG history all that well, but from speaking with numerous people who have participated in ASUG for many years, ASUG was not always a marketing arm of SAP.
 At one time, they used effectively represent user interests.
 However, through not having any transparency, it is clear that SAP has taken over ASUG.
 This should be a concern for all ASUG members, and ASUG members should begin to ask for more of a hand in choosing who ends up in ASUG leadership positions.
 If the leadership is controlled/nominated by SAP, it will reflect SAP’s interests.
 This is the precise problem with the US FDA or the Food and Drug Administration.
 The FDA’s senior leadership is essentially a revolving door through which the executives of big Pharma rotate.
 They are nominated for these positions because pharmaceutical companies are major donors in presidential campaigns.
 This is why we can no longer have an objective pharmaceutical regulatory body in the US.